-Documents provided in this litigation may be designated by the producing person or by any party as Classified Information by marking each page of the documents so designated with a stamp indicating that the information is "Confidential", "For Counsel Only", or "Attorneys Eyes Only".
+Documents provided in this litigation may be designated by the producing person or by any party as Classified Information by marking each page of the documents so designated with a stamp indicating that the information is "Confidential," "For Counsel Only," or "Attorneys' Eyes Only."
+The designation should be made in a fashion or form that is conspicuous yet allows the Classified Information to remain legible.
 In lieu of marking the original of a document, if the original is not provided, the designating party may mark the copies that are provided.
 Originals shall be preserved for inspection.